 There were two big churches (Roman Catholic and Church of South India) in the small town (or a big village) where a good share of my childhood time was spent.
 Both the churches were comparatively bigger than the ones in nearby smaller villages.
-Our village used to be like a capital for surrounding villages.
-The churches we had in our place used to be like headquarters for other village churches.
-A good number of priests used to stay there and visit the surrounding villages regularly.
+Our village used to be like a capital for the surrounding villages.
+The churches we had in our place used to be like the headquarters for other village churches.
+A good number of priests used to stay there and visit the surrounding villages regularly from there.
 We used to see some foreigners visiting the churches once in a while.
-That was my first opportunity to see foreigners, which was just synonymous to westerners at that time for us (We would have laughed if a Sri Lankan or Pakistani had claimed that he was a foreigner).
+That was my first opportunity to see foreigners, which was just synonymous to westerners at that time for us (We would have laughed like mad if a Sri Lankan or Pakistani had claimed that he was a foreigner).

-Whenever a foreigner visits our place we would have a lot of resource shortage in our play grounds.
+Whenever a foreigner visited our place we would have a lot of resource shortage in our play grounds.
 All my friends used to follow those white-skinned different looking guests throughout their stay until they leave for their next place as per their itinerary.
-My friends were so thrilled looking at them, shaking hands with them, and following them wherever they go.
+My friends were so thrilled looking at them, shaking hands with them, and following them wherever they went.
 However, I have never had a close contact with them.
 It was only looking at them from far.

 Then, the first software company where I worked did not have much overseas clients.
 Most of our customers were domestic ones.
 Even the few overseas projects that were executed there were done by the cream of top talents.
 Unfortunately, I was never part of that lot to get an opportunity to work with foreign customers.

-Then, in the second company, I joined as a quality professional, which shut all the doors to work with overseas customers.
+Then, in the second company, I joined as a quality guy, which shut all the doors to work with overseas customers.
 From then on, I had to work only with the so-called internal customers, who are more demanding than the end customers themselves at times.
-It is only now after moving to the consulting group that I have started getting the hope back.
+It is only now after moving to a consulting group that I have started getting the hope back.
 Exposure to international culture was the most important factor (more important than the monetary aspirations) for the desire to go abroad.
 At some point in time, I was even ready to go to Sri Lanka or Pakistan.
 But, I wanted to go out.